ppark528/Hasty/README.md

 ## Usage

 After creating a project/account in the Google Cloud Console you can obtain API credentials which retrieves data, then the .NET framework handles and passes it to React for front-end display. <br>

 React provides a variety of displays, which was used with apex charts, to display charts, tables, and graphs.
 The admin can interact with the charts to survey their data as needed. <br>

-Email services created for the adminstrator to send emails ranging from confirmation emails to resetting passwords
+Email services created for the adminstrator to send emails ranging from confirmation emails to resetting passwords <br>

 ![ga-dashboard](https://user-images.githubusercontent.com/112028762/220734802-c2549e8f-f0ef-4b93-951b-78aa9780010e.jpg)